eapolinario/dotfiles_DEPRECATED/README.markdown

-# holman does dotfiles
+# eduardo does dotfiles

 ## dotfiles

 Your dotfiles are how you personalize your system.
 These are mine.
-The very prejudiced mix: OS X, zsh, Ruby, Rails, git, homebrew, rbenv, vim.
+The very prejudiced mix: OS X, zsh, git, homebrew, emacs.
 If you match up along most of those lines, you may dig my dotfiles.

 I was a little tired of having long alias files and everything strewn about